settlemint/docs/docs/using-platform/11_middleware.md

 ## The Smart Contract Portal Middleware

 The Smart Contract Portal is a middleware which creates an easy to use api on top of your smart contracts.
-It can be used with all EVM-compatible chains like Ethereum, Hyperledger Besu, Polygon, Binance Smart Chain and Avalanche.
-You can run it on your own blockchain nodes (both public and permissioned) or on a Load Balancer.
+It can be used with all EVM-compatible chains like Ethereum, Hyperledger Besu, Polygon, Binance Smart Chain, Avalanche, etc. You can run it on your own blockchain nodes (both public and permissioned) or on a Load Balancer.

 Benefits of using the smart contract portal: